ChrisTimbol/ChrisTimbol/README.md

 - 🔭 I’m currently working on **my dev blog, and building games in unity**

-- 🌱 I’m currently learning unity and nextjs
+- 🌱 I’m currently learning about backend, websockets/socketio

 - 💬 Ask me about **react**